• Use Cases

 Intercom

-Meshes tags the user for payment-issue messaging and support segmentation.
+Meshes tags the user for payment-issue messaging using the Intercom connection configured in the workspace.

-Intercom can trigger the right support or recovery messaging with current billing context.
+The lifecycle or support system connected to that workspace can trigger recovery messaging with current billing context.

 Salesforce

-CS or RevOps can create the right follow-up task without waiting for a manual sync.
+Whoever owns CS or RevOps in that workspace can follow up without waiting on a manual export or cross-system sync.

 Resend

-The customer gets a clear billing update fast instead of waiting for a separate worker or cron job.
+The customer gets a clear billing update fast instead of waiting for a separate cron or worker to notice.

 How Meshes handles it